-Northern Dynasty Has No History of Earnings and No Foreseeable Earnings, and May Never Achieve Profitability or Pay Dividends be no assurance that Northern Dynasty will ever be profitable.
+Northern Dynasty Has No History of Earnings and No Foreseeable Earnings, and May Never Achieve Profitability or Pay Dividends inception.
+There can be no assurance that Northern Dynasty will ever be profitable.
 Northern Dynasty has paid no dividends on its shares since incorporation.
 Northern Dynasty presently has no ability to generate earnings (other than previously discussed) as its mineral properties are in the pre-development stage.

-Other than for the six months ended June 30, 2018, where Northern Dynasty recognized income from the proceeds of the non-refundable early option payment on termination of the framework agreement and as such is showing earnings for the period, Northern Dynasty has only had losses since inception.
-There can
+Other than for the for the period ended June 30, 2018, when Northern Dynasty recognized income from the proceeds of the non-refundable early option payment on termination of the framework agreement which resulted in Northern Dynasty recording earnings, Northern Dynasty has only had losses since